 I stayed at the Grand Deluxe room a large room of 55 m2 overlooking the city.
 I could clearly see that Ho Chi Minh City had many constructions happening and I was very excited to see where this city is heading to.
 The room had a fabulous feel too it and I liked all the glass which gave me a feel of open space.
 The huge desk was perfect for working and the sofa area was lovely to sit and take in the city views.
 The bed was huge and very comfortable to sleep in with massive pillows, which allowed me to have a great night sleep.
 There was plenty of storage for my luggage and my shoes, my room was looking tidy all the time.

-The bathroom was big in size and with regards to the bath tub, I loved the see through glass windows, in where I could have a nice relaxing bath but also feel the open space and overlook my room.
+The bathroom was big in size and with regards to the bathtub, I loved the see-through glass windows, in where I could have a nice relaxing bath but also feel the open space and overlook my room.
 The separate shower and toilet plus the double marble sink made this modern bathroom complete.

-The in house buffet style restaurant is called Latest Recipe and it overlooks the Saigon River.
+The in house buffet-style restaurant is called Latest Recipe and it overlooks the Saigon River.
 In the morning it also used to offer the breakfast buffet.
 I was here to try it out in the evening first and the food was well presented and had plenty to offer regarding local cuisine as well as western options.
 I am a lover of seafood so I opted for various options which included crab, shrimps and shellfish.
 They were fresh and tasted wonderful.
-For the adventurous one you can opt for some sea snails.
+For the adventurous one, you can opt for some sea snails.
 Vietnam is famous for its soups and the Little Recipe had a good selection of these as well.

 The pork and beef options here were excellent too, with many different vegetables to choose by, once again fresh and well presented.
 The wine selection was great alongside many types of cocktails and mocktails.
 The dessert options again had plenty to chose from with many pastry options as well as a good cheese selection.
-I opted for some homemade icecream which was a delicious way to finish off a lovely eating experience.
+I opted for some homemade ice cream which was a delicious way to finish off a lovely eating experience.
 The buffet was great value for money here and looking at the clientele it was a good environment to host business guests as well.

-Once again the pastry chef made some many delicious options, this time the fresh donuts and they were yummy.
+Once again the pastry chef made some many delicious options, this time the fresh doughnuts and they were yummy.
 I have been in Asia almost three months so it was nice to have other options opposed to the fabulous Asian cuisines on offer.
 I am a lover of ice coffee and coffee generally, therefore having a dedicated barrister on hand was a perfect way to wake up.
 The hot beverages available for breakfast were immense.
 I chose fresh soup, dumplings, meat and many egg options.
 There was no shortage of food cuisines here.
-The fruit section and fresh coconut was a clear reminder why Vietnam is a place I will return to very soon.
+The fruit section and fresh coconut was a clear reminder of why Vietnam is a place I will return to very soon.

-The Vietnamese are very friendly and polite and they have their own unique culture that is very different from the rest of South East Asia.
+The Vietnamese are very friendly and polite and they have their own unique culture that is very different from the rest of South-East Asia.
 Staying at Le Meridien Saigon was a nice introduction to a modern way of living regarding Saigon.
 It is the perfect place to relax, soak up the high end of this vibrant city.
 The staff reflect a modern laid back approach to serving my every need.
 I would visit Vietnam and Ho Chi Minh City sooner rather than later as it is a city that will continue to grow and attract more tourists.
 The contrast to my visit 22 years ago was enormous.
 Make sure when choosing to stay here, to have some pastries, they are brilliant.

 - Room reviewed: Grand Deluxe